Source: Texas Beef Council

 As past chairman of the TBC board, Austin Brown III serves on the executive committee and beef resources committee.
 The executive committee is responsible for overseeing board decisions and speaking on behalf of Texas beef producers when necessary.
 The beef resources committee approves and evaluates checkoff-funded beef quality assurance programs, producer communications, issues and reputation management, research projects and export programs conducted in partnership with the U.S. Meat Export Federation (USMEF).
 This is his fifth term on the board.

 Brown is a fourth generation rancher and general manager of Brown Ranches in Bee County, Texas.
-He is currently a TSCRA director and a member of the Texas A&M University Department of Animal Science Advisory Council.
+He is currently a TSCRA director and a member of the Texas A&M University Department of Animal Zoloft Sedative Drugs Council.
 Additionally, Brown has served in leadership roles with the National Cattlemen’s Beef Association (NCBA), Cattlemen’s Beef Board (CBB) and the Houston Livestock Show & Rodeo.
 Brown and his wife, Jody, have two children and reside on the family ranch near Beeville.

 As a member of the TBC board, Dr. Dick Sherron serves on the domestic marketing committee.
 This committee approves and evaluates checkoff-funded programs in the areas of retail and foodservice outreach, consumer marketing, media relations, and nutrition and health outreach.
 This is his sixth term on the board.